Trudeau's Big Oil-friendly decisions mean climate chaos

 That is simply no longer a credible statement.

 Environmental writer and activist George Monbiot recently told Novara Media, "The political system is completely out of phase with the environmental crisis...
-[Governments] don't actually want to deal with climate breakdown ... because it messes up their nice cozy relationships with corporations [and questions] all the premises on which all our politics and economics has been created."
+(Governments) don't actually want to deal with climate breakdown ... because it messes up their nice cozy relationships with corporations (and questions) all the premises on which all our politics and economics has been created."

 That's useful context when science says 85 per cent of the tar sands cannot be burned in order to limit warming to two degrees Celsius while Trudeau assures Big Oil, "No country would find 173 billion barrels of oil in the ground and leave them there."